 - Is jogging better than walking?

-- Is it OK to run with knee pain?
+- Is it good to run everyday?

 How do you fix a sore knee from running?

 To help relieve your pain and speed recovery, you can:Rest your knee.

 Ice your knee to ease pain and swelling.

 Wrap your knee.

 Elevate your leg on a pillow when you sit or lie down.Take NSAIDs, if needed, like ibuprofen or naproxen.

 Do stretching and strengthening exercises, especially for your quadriceps muscles.More items…•.